project-oak/oak/oak_functions/loader/README.md

 terminates the Wasm instance; each Wasm instance is short lived and cannot persist state outside of the request lifetime.

-As part of our shift to a distributed runtime, in the future, we may allow native Oak Functions instances that do not run any untrusted Wasm code.
-An example is a native Oak Functions instance for collecting differentially private metrics, deployed on its own TEE instances.

 ## ABI Functions and the Rust SDK

 WebAssembly is very restricted.
 In order to be able to implement meaningful